emileerei/IntVisFinal/README.md

-# IntVisFinal
+# IntVisFinal (Name not yet decided)
-Interactive Visualization Final Project

-An interface for visualization the color palettes of various paintings across several centuries of art.
+An interface for visualizing the color palettes of various paintings across several centuries of art.
 Currently a work in progress.

 ## Modules
 * web - Our main interface / visualization, using javascript